benjaminirving/coreml-simple-demo/README.md

 ## Swift command line application

-- Add the ResNet50.mlmodel to the xcode library
+- Add the ResNet50.mlmodel to the Xcode library
-- Build the project
+- Build the project in Xcode
-- See example results
+- See example results in blog
-- Find the compiled binary and run on an example image e.g. ./CmdSand /path/to/example.img
+- Find the compiled binary and run on an example image e.g. `./CmdSand /path/to/example.img`